-Zadar Concert Office (KUZD – Koncertni ured Zadar) is a public institution established on 1 January 2015, whose creation was inspired by the needs of the city's rich cultural and concert life.
+Zadar Concert Office (KUZD - Koncertni ured Zadar) is a public institution of the City of Zadar established on 11 July 2014 based on the decision of the City of Zadar, whose creation was inspired by the needs of the city's rich cultural and concert life.
 Zadar Concert Office offers a platform for organizing, producing and developing several longstanding projects – Zadar Concert Season, Musical Evenings in St Donat, International Choir Competition and Zadar Chamber Orchestra, the city's oldest musical ensemble – as well as new events inspired by the most beautiful of arts – music!

 With its cycles, events, projects and workshops, Zadar Concert Office meets the needs of a wide range of audiences - from students of general and music education of all ages, followed by music experts to numerous visitors to the city of Zadar, one of the most beautiful historical gems on the Adriatic coast.

 With its rich program and annual activities, Zadar Concert Office plans to engage the local audiences and their guests in the city's concert life, both as concert goers, as well as workshop participants.
 The concerts will be performed by outstanding local and international artists, promoting Zadar's musical history and tradition as a foundation for all the new things to come!